NBPub/BeatLog/docs/README.md

 ## Parsing

 Once all the logs have been added, the home page will appear similar to the image shown below.
-If you have yet to parse any logs, then it should look different.
+If you have yet to parse any logs, there will not be any **records**.
-From the home page, you can parse logs individually, or all at once using the **Parse All** button on the navigation bar.
+From the home page, you can parse logs individually, or parse all at once using the **Parse All** button on the navigation bar.
 Individual log parsing will open a new page with detailed results.
-Parsing all logs returns the home page with brief alerts for each log.
+Parsing all logs returns the home page with brief summaries for each log.

 ![homepage](/docs/pics/homepage.png "BeatLog home page with all logs ready to be parsed")

-A few other functions are available from the home page:
+A few other links and functions are available from the home page:
 - **Location** - edit log file's location or delete log file
 - **Regex** - adjust or test regex methods used to parse log file
 - **Check** - update log file's *date modified*, if it is different from when the log was last parsed, it will be highlighted